chau-giang/NewPOLARIS/README.md

  ** --------------------------- --------------------------- How to use it?  ---------------------------  ---------------------------  ---------------------------
-To use POLARIS+, users need to replace /src and /lib from the original version of POLARIS by /src and /lib of POLARIS+, then typing:
+To use NewPOLARIS, users need to replace /src and /lib from the original version of POLARIS by /src and /lib of NewPOLARIS, then type:
 ./compile.sh -u
 to compile the new src code.